nhgritctran/PheTK/README.md

     control_gt="0/0",
     reference_genome="GRCh38",
     mt_path="/path/to/hail_matrix_table.mt",
-    output_file_name="cftr_cohort.csv"
+    output_file_name="cftr_cohort.tsv"
 )
 ```

 #### 5.1.2. add_covariates
 This function is currently customized for the _All of Us_ Research Platform.
-It takes a cohort csv file and covariate selection as input,
+It takes a cohort csv/tsv file and covariate selection as input,
-and generate a new cohort csv file with covariate data added as output.
+and generate a new cohort tsv file with covariate data added as output.
 Input cohort data must have a "person_id" column.

 For non-_All of Us_ platforms, a Google BigQuery dataset ID must be provided.